woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/filters.md

 ### Description

-<p>This hooks allows to disable the compatibility layer for the blockified.</p>
+<p>This hook allows to disable the compatibility layer for the blockified.</p>

 ### Parameters